luismurao/tenm/README.md

 #> 16 Abronia graminea            -97.3            19.0  1983 https://doi.org/10.1…
 ```

 We recover 6 records, not bad!
-On the other hand, we didn’t account the
+On the other hand, we didn not account
-fact that some occurrences come from different years.
-The `tenm`package
+for the fact that some occurrences come from different years.
+The `tenm`
-is designed to deal with occurrences that come from different time
+package is designed to deal with occurrences coming from different
-periods as long as the user has environmental layers that match with the
+periods as long as the user has environmental layers matching the years
-years of occurrence observations.
+of occurrence observations.

 ## Time-specific niche modeling

-Lets apply the functions and methods to work with time-specific niche
+Let’s apply the functions and methods to work with time-specific niche
 models.
-First we load our data.
+First, we load our data.

 ``` r
 library(tenm)
 data("abronia")
 ```

-Now we indicate the path where our time-specific modeling layers are
+Now, we indicate the path where our time-specific modeling layers are
-located
+located.

 ``` r
 tempora_layers_dir <- system.file("extdata/bio",package = "tenm")